 The newer the wrap, the more likely it is to leave some wax residue on the sides of containers.
 While plant-based oils won’t remove beeswax from other surfaces, they can sometimes make it slide off glass.
 You can do this before washing the container, or just live with it.

 Beeswax is not water soluble and cannot be removed with soap and/or water or other products except specific solvents on many surfaces.

-Beeswax is removed with mineral spirits (white spirit in the UK) which is a solvent (dissolves it).
+Beeswax is removed with mineral spirits (also sold as varsol, or white spirit in the UK) which is a solvent (dissolves it).
 Turpentine also works but it is a bit harsher.
 Both are petroleum products.